mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * All external information required by the scheme must be passed in via the argument list.
 Statements such as  ``‘use EXTERNAL_MODULE’`` should not be used for passing in data and all physical constants should go through the argument list.
+See :numref:`Section %s <UsingConstants>` for more information on how to use physical constants.

 * Note that standard names, variable names, module names, scheme names and subroutine names are all case sensitive.